pixelmatix/smartmatrix-docs/docs/library.md

 TBD color correction explanation

-In order to do color correction within the 24-bit color capable with this hardware, applying color correction will limit the color range. (e.g. adding or subtracting a small value to a color's brightness may have no effect on the brightness of the LED.)
 There is an option to enable and disable color correction:

 ```
 void setColorCorrection(colorCorrectionModes mode);